SaadLaggoun/Sliding-Tiles-Puzzle/README.md

 > This is a proof-of-concept type of project that is a part of a big series that I use for my mentees to expirement on.
 I am currently mentoring two stubborn dudes that want to enter tech.
 This would be the first project example from a bunch to come 🚀

 ---

+## 📈 Future Improvements

+-  Add proper authentication and authorization
+-  Add proper routing using hashs
+-  Create a store to manage state for better data manipulations
+-  Create the Backend for the project and omit the Local Storage approach

 ## 🤝 Contributing